matiaslagoevia/writeups/leetcode/832_flipping-an-image.md

 > `O(1)`

-- The space used by our vairables is independent of the size of our input
+- The space used by our variables is independent of the size of our input

 ## Code